MeeshCompBio/WorkingWithC-/README.md

 # WorkingWithC++
-Just random code I am writing to learn C++.
-I am using the book "Problem solving with C++" (8th edition)
+A repo of random CPP code that I write for fun.

 ## Types